Toafofoa Sipley: 2022

 Sipley made 19 appearances for Manly in the 2022 NRL season as the club finished 11th on the table.
 He was one of seven players involved in the Manly pride jersey player boycott.

 2023

 Sipley played 15 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

 2024

 Sipley was limited to only 13 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 2025

 On 4 August, Manly announced that Sipley would depart the club at the end of the season after he was released from his contract.

 On the same day, it was announced that Sipley had signed a two-year deal with English club Warrington.

 On 2 September, Sipley was found guilty by the NRL judiciary after being placed on report for a cannonball tackle during Manly's victory over St. George Illawarra.
 He was suspended for four matches.

+2026

+On 13 February, Sipley made his Super League debut for the Warrington Wolves in the opening round 24-14 victory against St. Helens.
+On 28 February, Sipley scored his first Super League try in a 27-16 victory over Wakefield Trinity at home, he also received a yellow card for a professional foul at the end of the first half to prevent a try, he was awarded the player of the match award by the stadium PA before the BBC pundits decided it would go to Marc Sneyd instead.